 Sclerotherapy is meant to improve circulation and reduce swelling around the treatment area.
 For spider veins, you should see a marked difference in appearance within three to six weeks.
 Varicose veins should diminish in color and swelling around three to four months following treatment.

-Your doctor may opt to use lasers for small varicose veins and spider veins.
+Your doctor may use lasers for small varicose veins and spider veins.
 With this treatment, high-powered laser light is directed at the problematic vein.
 The treatment works instantly in most cases.

 Small spider veins are likely to disappear immediately following laser treatment.
-For larger spider veins and varicose veins, the laser may darken the vein at first.
+The laser may initially darken the vein for larger spider and varicose veins.
 Over time, the vein will steadily disappear.
-It may take one to three months for the vein to go away entirely.
-Some people require three or more laser treatments to completely eradicate varicose veins.
+The vein may take one to three months to go away entirely.
+Some people require three or more laser treatments to eradicate varicose veins.

 As with sclerotherapy, laser treatment for varicose veins should not hinder your regular lifestyle.
 You can return to work and your usual activities the very next day.
-Your doctor may recommend that you wear compression stockings for a short time after the lasers have ablated the veins to maximize effectiveness.
+Your doctor may recommend wearing compression stockings for a short time after the lasers have ablated the veins to maximize effectiveness.

-Your doctor will also advise you to avoid direct sunlight on the affected treatment area for at least three to four weeks.
+Your doctor will also advise avoiding direct sunlight on the affected treatment area for at least three to four weeks.
 This helps to prevent dark spots from developing.

 Ask for a Varicose Vein Diagnosis and Treatment by Calling Healthy Life Bariatrics

 Leg vein treatment has an excellent track record for positive results.
-If you have problematic veins, varicose veins, or spider veins, schedule a consultation with Doctor Babak Moeinolmolki by calling Healthy Life Bariatrics.
-A single phone call can help you receive an accurate diagnosis and proper treatment.
-Dial (310)694-4486 to choose an appointment time that works best for you.
+If you have problematic varicose or spider veins, schedule a consultation with Doctor Babak Moeinolmolki by calling Healthy Life Bariatrics.
+A single phone call can help you receive an accurate diagnosis and proper treatment—Dial (310)807-2378 to choose the best appointment time for you.